vantage-sh/docs.vantage.sh/docs/vantage_account.md

 3. At the top of the **Workspaces** page, under **Preferred Currency**, click the toggle to enable this setting.
 (You can click this toggle again to disable the setting.)
 4. Select your preferred currency from the list.
 5. For **Exchange Rate Dates**, select one of the following conversion date options.
 For the most accurate results, use the currency method in which you are billed:
    - **Daily Rate:** Vantage maintains a daily snapshot of exchange rates to provide estimated currency conversions.
-With the **Daily Rate** option, the rate is calculated and updated daily.
+With the **Daily Rate** option, the costs' corresponding daily exchange rate will be used for the conversion.
-   - **End of Billing Period Rate:** The previous month’s closing exchange rate.
-Some providers use this method for displaying currency conversion, where the exchange rate for the next month is captured at the end of the billing period (e.g., [Azure](https://learn.microsoft.com/en-us/marketplace/currencies)).
+   - **End of Billing Period Rate:** Vantage matches each cost entry to the last date of the corresponding month in which the cost was incurred.

 Your settings are automatically saved and available on your reports.